Gordon Ramsay Bashes Chrissy Teigen & Martha Stewart's Food

 If there’s one thing chef Gordon Ramsay knows how to do better than cook, it’s throw out a killer insult, which is exactly what he did on Andy Cohen’s Watch What Happens Live on Thursday, according to People.

-Despite keeping busy gearing up for the new series of The F Word, Ramsay has recently found some time to dish out disparaging remarks about people’s cooking creations on Twitter.
+Despite keeping busy gearing up for his new culinary show, The F Word, which premieres on May 31, Ramsay has recently found some time to dish out disparaging remarks about people’s cooking creations on Twitter.

 Here’s just one example of Ramsay’s remarks, which garnered over 2,200 retweets: